Circle Square

-Circle Square was a Canadian children's television series that ran from 1974 to 1986.
+Circle Square is a Canadian children's television series that ran from 1974 to 1986.
 Crossroads Christian Communications produced the series in cooperation with its Circle Square Ranch network of summer camps for children.
 Circle Square Ranches, founded by Crossroads, are Christian-based non-profit camps.
-The first ranch was based at Severn Bridge, Ontario.

 Overview

 Mixing human actors—both youth and adult counsellors—with puppets in a Sesame Street-like manner, the series was set at a Circle Square Ranch library.
 Each episode taught a lesson in moral values.

 Characters

 These were the main ongoing characters in the series; the children featured on the show tended to rotate through too quickly to establish an ongoing presences on the show.